Discovery and characterization of five new eclipsing AM CVn systems: Methods

 \subsection{Lightcurve modelling}

 We use \textit{Lcurve}\footnote{\url{https://github.com/trmrsh/cpp-lcurve}} to model the lightcurves and infer the binary parameters. \textit{Lcurve} uses 3D grids to simulate two stars (spherical or with a Roche geometry).
 In addition, a disk and bright-spot can be added to the model.
-A detailed description of \textit{Lcurve} is given by \citet{copperwheat2011}.
-In this section, we discuss the model setup for each of the systems.
-For a detailed discussion on the subtleties of modelling eclipsing AM CVn lightcurves, we refer the reader to \citet{green2018}.
+In this section, we briefly summarize the model setup.
+For a detailed description of \textit{Lcurve} is given by \citet{copperwheat2011}, and a discussion on the subtleties of modelling eclipsing AM CVn lightcurves, we refer the reader to \citet{green2018}.

-The lightcurves show a range in contributions from the disk and brightspot, and therefore we use different model configurations and free parameters for each of the AM CVn systems.
 The basic model is a spherical white dwarf with a dark, Roche-lobe filling donor.
 The free parameters for this model are the inclination ($i$), mass-ratio ($q$, which sets the radius of the donor, $r_2$), scaled radius of the accreting white dwarf ($r_1$), the mid-eclipse time ($t_0$), and the velocity scale ($[K_1+K_2]/\sin i$), with $K_{1,2}$ the observable radial velocity amplitude.
 We fixed the temperature of the white dwarf to the values obtained from the fit to the SED (Section \ref{subsec:WDtemp}).
 We set the donor temperature to $2000$\,K, which in practice means that the donor does not contribute to the model lightcurve.
 We fixed the orbital period to the period derived from the ZTF data (see Section \ref{subsec:timing}).
 Limb-darkening of the white dwarf is approximated by using the 4-parameter Claret law \citep{claret2011} with the parameters taken from the DB models by \citet{claret2020} for the closest temperature value and $\log(g)=8.5$.
 In addition, we imposed two restrictions on the white dwarf radius using the approximation of the mass--radius relation of Eggleton from \citet{rappaport1989}.
 The first is that it cannot be smaller than a zero-temperature white dwarf.
 The second is a Gaussian prior on the white dwarf radius relative to the white dwarf M-R relation with an uncertainty of 5\%.